ASSESSMENT REVIEWS AND APPEAL

 At this stage, the student may be satisfied with the review and decide to pursue no further action, or should the student remain dissatisfied, they may elect to lodge a formal appeal.

-The ANU College of Law recommends that students endeavour to resolve any issues informally with the course convenor in the first instance.
-However, when this is not practicable, students may decide not to undertake this step and raise it directly with the Associate Dean in Stage two.
+The ANU College of Law strongly recommends that students endeavour to resolve any issues informally with the course convenor in the first instance.
+However, when this is not practicable, students may decide to proceed to Stage two without consulting the convenor.

 Rule 12(4) allows a student who has completed Stage One, but who still considers that a result is ‘inappropriate or incorrect because the established criteria of assessment or some aspect of [the Assessment Rule 2016] or relevant policy or procedure has not been followed’, to submit an appeal to the nominee of the Associate Dean (Education).
 The appeal must:

 - be lodged by completing the Stage Two Assessment Appeal Submission Form within 20 working days of the student being notified of the course convenor’s decision at Stage One (NB this time limit is strictly enforced);

 - include a covering letter that clearly states the reason why the student considers that the result is inappropriate or incorrect (by reference to the wording in rule 12(4) above); and include ‘any relevant supporting evidence’ (Assessment Rule 2016, rules 12(5)(c) and (d)).

 - the student will be informed of the outcome and the reasons in writing within 20 working days of the nominee receiving the appeal.

 Appeals against a Stage Two decision can be made to the Dean on procedural grounds only (Assessment Rule 2016, rule 12(11)).
 There is no appeal from Stage Two on the merits.
 A Stage Three appeal must be lodged within 20 working days of the student being notified of the Stage Two outcome (NB this time limit is strictly enforced).
 The Dean’s decision is final and will be notified to the student in writing within 20 working days of the Dean receiving the appeal (rule 12(12)).